-Students should report any fire, medical emergency, or criminal activity to the nearest college official or to the appointed building marshal.
-If officials/marshals are not available, students should use the red emergency telephone located in the hallway of each building to make immediate contact with security personnel, who will provide assistance and instructions.
+Students should report any fire, medical emergency, or criminal activity to the nearest college official who will notify Campus Safety.
+If officials are not available, students should use the red emergency telephone locoated in the hallway of each building to make immediate contact with Campus Security personnel, who will provide assistance and instructions.